abhijithajayan121-sketch/useless_project_temp/README.md

 *same thing as the circuit , just black and whitw*

 # Build Photos
-![Components used in the final build]
+!Components used in the final build
 ESP 32 DEV MODULE
 L298N MODULE
 12 V 2 AMP POWER  SUPPLY